codesharedot/quantum-resistant-ledger-price/README.md

-# eternal-token price
+# bit-z-token price

-Gets the eternal-token price with Python (from JSON).
+Gets the bit-z-token price with Python (from JSON).

 https://pythonbasics.org